Pet002/Blog-web-with-editorjs/README.md

 - use command `docker-compose -f docker-compose.development.yml up -d`

 - run a backend by command `cd backend ` and run nestjs with command `npm run start:dev`
-- run frontend by command `cd frontend ` and run nestjs with command `npm run dev`
+- run frontend by command `cd frontend ` and run nextjs with command `npm run dev`